alkem-io/virtual-contributor-engine-guidance/README.md

 ## Implementation

 The projects has been implemented as a container based micro-service with a RabbitMQ RPC.
 There is one RabbitMQ queue:
-- `alkemio-chat-guidance` - queue for submitting requests to the microservice
+- `alkemio-virtual-contributor-engine-guidance` - queue for submitting requests to the microservice

 The request payload consists of json with the following structure (example for a query):
 ```